MADBURY MEMORIAL PARK

 designated area of the lot will be permitted.

 All monuments are required to have a foundation.
-Arrangements must be made through the Park Superintendent two weeks in
+Arrangements must be made through the Trustees two weeks in advance of

-advance of the day the stone work is to be set.
-Foundations for monuments shall be 4 inches longer and 4 inches wider than
+the day the stone work is to be set.
+Foundations for monuments shall be 4 inches longer and 4 inches wider than the monument

-Placement of markers are subject to the Park Superintendent’s approval
+Placement of markers is subject to the approval of the Trustees.

 No monument or marker shall be constructed of any material other than cut marble, granite, natural stone, or real bronze.
 A